mestredelpino/standalone-vms/concourse/README.md

 # Variables for static Concourse deployment
-concourse-static-ip    = "" # The Static IP address to be used by Concourse (not available yet) focal-ova              = "" # The full path to the focal cloud-server image you downloaded dhcp-concourse         = false # Deploy Concourse with a static IP address
+concourse-static-ip    = "" # The Static IP address to be used by Concourse (not available yet) focal-ova              = "" # The full path to the focal cloud-server image you downloaded focal-cloudserver-name = "" # The name of the focal cloud server virtual machine that will be deployed dhcp-concourse         = false # Deploy Concourse with a static IP address
 ```
 3. Navigate to the *"concourse"* directory